When Kernels Multiply, Clusters Unify: Fusing Embeddings with the Kronecker Product: NeurIPS Paper Checklist

 In the above, $\odot$ denotes the element-wise Hadamard product.
-This formulation leads to Algorithm~\ref{alg:kernel_fusion_rp_concise}, containing the discussed steps.
-Note that computing the above RP-KrossFuse embeddings requires $O(l(d_1+d_2))$ operations.
+This formulation leads to Algorithm~\ref{alg:kernel_fusion_uni_modal} for uni-modal fusion and Algorithm~\ref{alg:kernel_fusion_rp_concise} for cross-modal fusion.
+Note that computing the above RP-KrossFuse embeddings requires $\mathcal{O}\bigl(l(d_1+d_2)\bigr)$ operations.
 Also, the output has $l$ dimensions, which for a properly bounded $l$ will be significantly cheaper than $d_1d_2$ dimensions in the Kronecker product of the two embedded vectors.
 Theorem~\ref{Thm: RP for KrossFuse} shows the above method can preserve the KrossFuse inner products with high probability. \begin{theorem} Consider $n$ input pairs $(t_i,x_i)_{i=1}^n$.
 Suppose $\max\bigl\{\Vert \psi_{X,j}(x_i)\Vert^2, \Vert \psi_{T,j}(t_i)\Vert^2\bigr\} \le B$ is norm-bounded for every $j\in\{1,2\}$ and index $i\in\{1,\ldots , n\}$.
 Then, for any $\delta>0$, we have with probability at least $1-\delta$: \end{theorem} In the Appendix, we have also proved Theorem~2 on the extension of the random projection approach to infinite-dimensional shift-invariant kernels, e.g., RBF kernels, via the framework of random Fourier features \cite{rahimi2007random}.
-We defer the discussion of the shift-invariant kernels to the Appendix.
+We defer the discussion of the shift-invariant kernels to the Appendix~\ref{shift invariance kernel}.
+To evaluate the effectiveness of our proposed fusion methods, KrossFuse and RP-KrossFuse, we performed several numerical experiments regarding unimodal and cross-modal embedding tasks (see~\cref{app:implementation} for implementation details).
+We tested the proposed and baseline fusion methods in application to the following embedding models: cross-modal (image,text) embeddings of CLIP~\cite{radford2021learning}, OpenCLIP~\cite{ilharco_gabriel_2021_5143773} and SigLIP~\cite{zhai2023sigmoid}, image modality embeddings of DINOv2~\cite{oquab2023dinov2}, Unicom~\cite{an2023unicom}, and text modality embeddings of S-RoBERTa~\cite{reimers2019sentence}, E5~\cite{wang2023text}.
+Unless otherwise specified, the additional numerical results are provided in~\cref{app: additioanl numerical results}.